• Skip to main content

 Photo by Eugene Gologursky/Getty Images for Macy’s, Inc.

-A true American tradition.
-The 99th Annual Macy’s Thanksgiving Day Parade will air on television nationwide on Thursday, November 27 from 8:30 am – 12:00 pm in all time zones on NBC.
+A true American tradition, the 99th Annual Macy’s Thanksgiving Day Parade will air on television nationwide on Thursday, November 27 from 8:30 am – 12:00 pm in all time zones on NBC.
 The parade will also be live on NBC’s streaming service, Peacock (you can sign up for an account).
-Take a look online at the many giant balloons, floats, entertainers, marching bands, and more that are joining the celebration.
+Take a look at their webpage for the event to preview the many giant balloons, floats, entertainers, marching bands, and more that are joining the celebration.

 It’s the 35th Annual ThunderCloud Subs Turkey Trot.
 This is one of Austin’s most beloved Thanksgiving traditions!
 The event will feature a 5-mile run, 1-mile walk, and Kids-K. 100% of the raffle ticket revenue will benefit Caritas of Austin, a non-profit that works to prevent and end homelessness in the Austin community.

-• Registration fees range $15 – $45; includes an iconic Turkey Trot long-sleeved T-shirt!
+• Registration Fees: Range from $15 – $45; includes an iconic Turkey Trot long-sleeved T-shirt!
+Tickets are limited, so register early!

 Thanksgiving Morning, November 27, 8am-12pm

-This their main event where they build the meals and deliver them out to the community.
+This is their main event where they build the meals and deliver them out to the community.
 Volunteers of all ages come together at a location and step into various roles including setup, cooking, plating, packaging, delivering, and more.
-Find out more and sign up to volunteer online.

-Special thanks to Sarah Chiu, program coordinator on the Intercultural Programs and Initiatives team at ISSS, for contributing the “guide to thanksgiving.”
+Special thanks to Sarah Chiu, program coordinator on the Intercultural Programs and Initiatives team with ISSS, for contributing the “Guide to Thanksgiving.”

 Reader Interactions